gatsbyjs/gatsby/docs/docs/plugins.md

 easily solve common website build problems e.g. setup Sass, add markdown support, process images, etc.

-For larger more complex sites, they let you modularize your site customizations into site-specific plugins.
+For larger / complex sites, they let you modularize your site customizations into site-specific plugins.

-Gatsby has already a large and growing set of plugins.
+Gatsby has a large and growing set of plugins.
 See below for the list of official plugins.
 We'll eventually add support here for searching and browsing both official plugins and community plugins published on NPM.